AleoNet/snarkOS/README.md

 ## 1. Overview

 __snarkOS__ is a decentralized operating system for private applications.
-It forms the backbone of [Aleo](https://aleo.org/) and enables developers to checkpoint and finalize application state in a publicly-verifiable manner.
+It forms the backbone of [Aleo](https://aleo.org/) and enables applications to verify and store state in a publicly verifiable manner.

 ## 2. Build Guide